catvw/ece251-computer/REPORT.md

 writes on the leading clock edge and register reads for the *next* instruction on the falling clock edge, which ensures that all registers are in the correct state before they are requested again.

+Note that there is one exception to this, but it makes for more logical
+operation: `R7`, the program counter, *is* incremented on a falling clock edge;
+however, this means that reads of `R7` will return the address *of the instruction doing the read*, not the instruction after it, and *writes* to `R7` will cause the program counter to go to the instruction *after* the given address.
+This makes for a rather simple, though slightly dumb, way to implement subroutines.

 # Sources
 - *Computer Organization and Design: The Hardware/Software Interface, ARM®